alexanderthclark/pols4728/_sources/chapters/learning.md

 </table>
 </div>

-​
+F1 is undefined when no positives are predicted (division by zero); that’s why some rows show ‘nan’.

 Notice that:
 - The first entry in the [classification table](#all-classifiers-table) is our perfect Model A (predicting defendants 1 and 2 as high risk)
 - The sixth entry in the [classification table](#all-classifiers-table) matches our Model B (predicting defendants 1, 2, 3, and 4 as high risk) and this is plotted as the left-most orange dot in {numref}`f1-isoquants`
 - The ninth entry in the [classification table](#all-classifiers-table) matches our Model C (predicting only defendant 1 as high risk) and this is plotted as the right-most orange dot in {numref}`f1-isoquants`
-- Eight different prediction patterns yield the same F1 score of 66.7%
+- Five different prediction patterns yield the same F1 score of 66.7%
 - The worst possible classifier (the last entry in the [classification table](#all-classifiers-table)) predicts everyone as low risk when there are actually high-risk defendants

 ```{figure} ../assets/scatter_precision_recall_f1.svg